pawap90/design-patterns-gamified/README.md

 # Space shooter strategy
 Space shooter strategy is a tiny game designed to demonstrate the strategy pattern.

+Move and shoot to prevent the asteroids from destroying your ship.
+Get upgrades for your ship's gun to help you destroy any asteroids that may hit you.

 # The strategy pattern
 Let’s begin with a quick definition: